 Drywall Hammer

-This hammer is used to hang the drywall.
+This hammer is used to hang drywall.
 They shape one end like an ax, with a significant notch near the handle.
 You can use this notch to secure the hammers without damaging the delicate drywall.

 Screwdrivers